hotwired/stimulus-site/_handbook/03_building_something_real.md

 ## Stimulus Controllers are Reusable

-* So far we've just seen a single controller on the page at a time
+So far we've seen what happens when there's one instance of a controller on the page at a time.

-* The controllers we've built are reusable
+It's not unusual to have multiple instances of a controller on the page simultaneously.
+For example, we might want to display a list of PINs, each with its own Copy button.

-* Any time we want to provide a way to copy a bit of text to the clipboard, all we need is markup on the page with the right annotations
+Our controller is reusable: any time we want to provide a way to copy a bit of text to the clipboard, all we need is markup on the page with the right annotations.

-* Let's go ahead and add another one to the page
-* Copy and paste the markup, then change the `value` attribute:
+Let's go ahead and add another PIN to the page.
+Copy and paste the `<div>` so there are two identical PIN fields, then change the `value` attribute of the second:

 ```html
 <div data-controller="clipboard">